The Key and Quota Management API

 Who Should Use This API

-You can use this API if you need to programmatically create and manage API keys on the Akamai platform.
-Using the Key and Quota Management API, you can group keys into managable collections.
+You can use this API if you need to programmatically create and manage API keys on the Akamai platform, and generate reports with data related to quota usage.
+The Key and Quota Management API lets you group keys into manageable collections.
 Inside a collection, you can perform the following operations on keys:

 Create or generate keys